christiskatsouris/ivxPredictive/README.md

 ## References of IVX Variants

+- Cai, Z., Chen, H., & Liao, X. (2022).
+A new robust inference for predictive quantile regression.
+Journal of Econometrics.

 - Demetrescu, M., Georgiev, I., Rodrigues, P. M., & Taylor, A. R. (2022).
 Extensions to IVX methods of inference for return predictability.
 Journal of Econometrics.

 - Demetrescu, M., & Rodrigues, P. M. (2020).
 Residual-augmented IVX predictive regression.
 Journal of Econometrics.